jamaleverett/Python_speech_assistant/README.md

 ```
 (If there is a issue in installing PyAudio use .whl file from this link https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio)

-#Voice Commands
+Voice Commands:

 You can add other commands, but these are the ones that exist:

-What is your name?
+* What is your name?
-What time is it
+* What time is it
-Search
+* Search
-Find Location
+* Find Location
-Exit
+* Exit

 #Apple Mac OS X (Homebrew & PyAudio)